-- 1.3 There is a fundamental relationship between a person's health and their environment (Town and Country Planning Association (TCPA), 2019)4.
-The built and natural environment where we live, work and play is inextricably linked to health and wellbeing, and can determine the health outcomes of individuals and populations. - 1.4 Whilst access to healthcare is important, 90% of people's health and wellbeing is linked to the wider determinants of health as outlined in Figure 1 below (The Health Foundation, 2017)5 and associated lifestyle factors. - 1.5 The wider social determinants outlined in Figure 1 are influenced by various factors, such as neighbourhood design, quality of homes, exposure to air pollution, access to greenspace, contact with good quality education and employment opportunities, maximisation of opportunities to connect communities via community facilities and sustainable active travel options. - 1.6 Better outcomes for people and places can be achieved when built environment professionals work with health and social care professionals (TCPA, 2019) across the whole system.
-The potential impact on population and human health should be considered early in the development of planning proposals, to enhance the design of places from a health improvement perspective (Public Health England (PHE) 2017)6 (PHE 2017)7.
+- 1.5 The wider social determinants outlined in Figure 1 are influenced by various factors, such as neighbourhood design, quality of homes, exposure to air pollution, access to greenspace, contact with good quality education and employment opportunities, maximisation of opportunities to connect communities via community facilities and sustainable active travel options. - 1.6 Better outcomes for people and places can be achieved when built environment professionals work with health and social care professionals (TCPA, 2019) across the whole system.
+The potential impact on population and human health should be considered early in the development of planning proposals, to enhance the design of places from a health improvement perspective (Public Health England (PHE) 2017) (PHE 2017).
 For example, developers can make positive contributions to enhance the physical and mental wellbeing of residents through the design and accessible layout of their housing schemes and surrounding green spaces in order to facilitate independence and community connectedness.
 These considerations will enable people with a long term health condition or disability to live as independently as possible as well as have more general benefits for population wellbeing.
 See Health Impact Assessment information below.